Accepting credit card payments can be a breeze. Here's what your small business needs to do to start accepting card payments.

 Accepting credit and debit cards begins with selecting a processor.
 To choose the one that is best for your business, it's important to understand the different types of companies that are out there.
-In addition, you should always look for a credit card processor that offers low rates, few or no fees and month-to-month contracts.
+You should always look for a credit card processor that offers low rates, few or no fees and month-to-month contracts.

 Editor's note: Looking for the right credit card processor for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-- If you're an individual accepting payment from a handful of trusted sources, using a peer-to-peer application like Venmo is suitable.
+- If you're an individual accepting payments from a handful of trusted sources, using a peer-to-peer application like Venmo is suitable.

-- Businesses with a higher volume and larger sales tickets should consider an independent sales organization or merchant service provider like Helcim or Flagship Merchant Services.
-For a more detailed breakdown of the different types of credit card processors on the market, visit our credit card processing best picks page.
+- Businesses with a higher volume and larger sales tickets should consider an independent sales organization (ISO) or merchant service providers (MSP) like Helcim or Flagship Merchant Services.
+For a more detailed breakdown of the different types of credit card processors, visit our credit card processing best picks page.

-- Compare quotes.
 By using the criteria above, narrow your list of candidates down to about three to five.
-Call each of these credit card processors and request a quote.
+Call each of these processors and request a quote.
 Sometimes, a credit card processor's rates are negotiable, so don't be afraid to haggle – especially if you've already received estimates from other companies.
 After comparing quotes, request a contract from one or two companies that offer the most competitive rates.

-- Review contracts.
-As always, review these contracts very carefully.
+Review these contracts very carefully.
 If possible, have legal counsel look at the contract as well to ensure everything is above board.
 Consider whether the contract includes automatic renewal clauses, early termination fees and other binding clauses.
 Once you are satisfied that the contract is fair, sign with the company you believe is the best fit for your business.

 How do I accept credit cards on my phone?

-To accept credit card payments on your phone or another mobile device, you will need a mobile credit card reader.
+To accept credit card payments on your phone or tablet, you will need a mobile card reader.
 Many of these readers plug into the headphone jack of the device.
 More advanced mobile credit card readers connect to your mobile devices via Bluetooth.

-Using a mobile credit card reader doesn't limit you to accepting payments on your mobile device only.
+A mobile card reader is useful for traveling businesses, businesses that frequent trade shows and businesses that want to accept payments from anywhere within their physical location.
+Using a mobile credit card reader doesn't limit you to accepting payments on your mobile device.
 These readers can be used as part of a larger system that includes additional hardware.
-Mobile credit card readers are useful for traveling businesses, businesses that frequent trade shows and businesses that simply want to accept payments from anywhere within their physical location.

 Accepting credit card payments online requires the use of what is known as a "payment gateway."
 Payment gateways are often provided by credit card processors, either directly or through a third party.